 Drug Crimes in Pinellas County

-Narcotics detectives with the criminal investigations unit of the Pinellas County Sheriff’s Office and other local agencies aggressively investigate drug crimes.
+Narcotics detectives with the criminal investigations unit of the Pinellas County Sheriff’s Office and other local agencies aggressively investigate drug crimes from simple possession to drug trafficking.

 After arrest, the prosecutors with the Pinellas County State Attorney’s Office prosecute drug crimes at the Criminal Justice Center (CJC) courthouse in Clearwater, FL.

 In many of these cases, the detectives use elaborate sting operations or confidential informants to gather the evidence needed to make an arrest.
-Or the investigation might begin with a routine traffic stop before the drugs are found during a search.
+Other investigations begin with a routine traffic stop before the drugs are found during a search.

 Detectives also investigate prescription drug rings involved in racketeering charges, obtaining a controlled substance by fraud, scheme to defraud, uttering forged instruments, and the unlawful use of communications devices.